-Debt is a reality that many of us have to face in our day to day lives.
-If you’re trying to pay off some credit card debt that has gotten out of hand, using another credit card could be a good option.
-However, one should never atake this approach using a cash advance, instead you can avoid the high interest and negative impact to your credit by doing it with a balance transfer credit card to help pay down your debt.
+Debt is a reality that many of us have to face in our day-to-day lives.
+If you’re trying to pay off credit card debt that has gotten out of hand, using another credit card is generally not an option.
+However, there is a loophole — you could use a balance transfer credit card to help pay down your debt.

-While a balance transfer card may offer you a resource for paying off your debt, it is not a magic solution.
-Paying off debt and keeping it under control involves certain other important steps.
-Here are some of the big ones.
+While a balance transfer card may be a tool to help you pay off debt, it’s not a magic solution.
+Paying off debt and keeping it under control involves a number of important steps.
+Here are some of the big ones:

 Know how much you owe

-When debt starts piling up, it is often easier to ignore what you owe than to crunch the numbers.
-However, the first step to getting out of debt is having an amount in black and white.
-So, sit down with all of your bills — car loan, medical bills, credit cards, etc. Make a list of what you currently owe for each bill.
-Make sure you note any interest rates that will be added on as well – these are an important factor in paying off your debt.
+When debt starts piling up, it’s often easier to ignore what you owe than to crunch the numbers.
+However, the first step to getting out of debt is knowing the full amount in black and white.
+So, sit down with all of your bills — car loan, medical bills, credit cards, etc. — and make a list of what you currently owe for each bill.
+Make sure you note any interest rates that will be added on as well (these are an important factor in paying off your debt).

-There are a variety of balance transfer cards out there that will offer you an introductory interest-free period to pay off the debt you’ve transferred.
-The best balance transfer credit cards offer introductory periods 15 and 21 months, after which you’ll be responsible for any balance plus added interest.
+There are a variety of balance transfer cards out there that will offer you a 0 percent intro APR period to help you pay off the debt you’ve transferred.
+The best balance transfer cards offer 0 percent intro APR periods for 15 to 21 months, after which you’ll be responsible for any remaining balance plus added interest.
 Before transferring your debt, take the time to figure out how much you will need to pay each month to pay off the debt before your 0 percent intro APR offer ends.
-If you need some help crunching the numbers, try out our credit card payoff calculator to help.
+If you need some help crunching the numbers, try out our credit card payoff calculator.

-Once you have calculated how much you will need to pay each month to pay off your debt, make a payment schedule.
-Late fees are only going to add to the debt you already have, so it’s important that you pay your bills on time.
-If you have the option, set up an automatic payment system.
-This will ensure consistent payment and help avoid late or missed payments.
+Once you’ve calculated how much you’ll need to pay each month to pay off your debt, make a payment schedule — and stick to it.
+Late fees will only add to your existing debt, so it’s important that you pay your bills on time.
+If you have the option, set up automatic payments to ensure consistent payments and help avoid late or missed payments.

 Handle high-interest debt first

 If you are dealing with debt from multiple places, handle your high-interest debt first.
-The introductory 0% APR period on your balance transfer card will give you a chance to pay off that debt without having to worry about the high interest for a while.
-For other debts, continue to pay your minimum payment each month until the high interest debt is taken care of.
+A balance transfer card’s 0 percent intro APR period will give you a chance to pay off that debt without having to worry about paying high interest for a while.
+For other debts, continue to pay your minimum payment each month until the high-interest debt is taken care of.

 Use available tools